rimhajal/HPNetworkAnalysis/README.md

 ##### References:

-The following resources were used to learn about Louvain method:
+Below are the resources for the research on the Louvain method:

 [1] [An introduction to network inference and mining](http://www.nathalievialaneix.eu/doc/pdf/wikistat-network_compiled.pdf) \
 [2] [The Louvain method for community detection in large networks](http://perso.uclouvain.be/vincent.blondel/research/louvain.html) \